anna-money/terraform-provider-sendgrid/docs/index.md

 # sendgrid Provider

+> **⚠️ Unofficial Provider Notice**
+> This is an **unofficial** Terraform provider for SendGrid that extends the original functionality with additional features not available in the official provider:
+>
+> - **Teammate Management**: Full support for `sendgrid_teammate` resource and data source
+> - **Enhanced Rate Limiting**: Comprehensive rate limiting support for all resources with automatic retry on HTTP 429 errors
+> - **Improved Reliability**: Built-in exponential backoff strategy for better API interaction
+>
+> This provider is maintained independently and is not affiliated with or officially supported by SendGrid/Twilio.

 The Terraform SendGrid provider is used to interact with resources supported by SendGrid.
 The provider needs to be configured with the proper credentials before it can be used.

 ## Key Features